emmysm/software-bounty-program/Agreement.md

 10- Component architecture and workflows are created in the Analytics System and the Interfaces in the API library of the platform involved.

-11- The team understands and accepts that implementation will be evaluated by the @bounty-program-team and will include functionality test and review of Fermat’s technical guidelines compliance.
+11- The team understands and accepts that implementation will be evaluated by the @bounty-program-team and will include GUI/UX design checking, functionality test and review of Fermat’s technical guidelines compliance.

 12- The team understands and accepts that there is only one free review for functionality and one for Fermat’s technical guidelines compliance.
 The following reviews will cost the team 25% of the related bounty each in case the first one wasn’t approved.